 The traditional bridal march is old news, feel free to pick something different!
 Make this moment even more special by choosing something meaningful to you.
 Whether you want to make it fun or just have a beautiful twist on the original bridal march, put your own take on the most magical walk of your life.
 It’s likely that your guests have been to a few weddings in their days, take this opportunity to incorporate new songs.
 When you exit as a newly married couple, play something that will leave your guests saying “this song is totally them”.

 This tradition brings with it mixed emotions.
 Some feel the garter removal is disrespectful to older guests and to the bride’s father.
 Some don’t want to single out their single friends (perhaps they don’t want to get married or actually want to propose themselves).
 A garter and toss bouquet is another added expense and if the toss doesn’t hold any significance to you, don’t feel like you need to uphold tradition just because it’s “tradition”.

 Like going on honeymoon the day after your wedding, giving wedding favors, a 3 tier cake, separate parent dances or being carried over the threshold of your home together.
 As long as the day is filled with love and spent with those you want to share it with, you’ll be sure to make lots of memories.

 I would love to capture those specials moments and document your day!
 Let’s set up a coffee date and chat details about your wedding.
-I can’t wait for us to connect.
-Book a Date!
+I can’t wait for us to connect!